Welcome

 • Client money and business money must always be kept separate and recorded in the correct accounts.

-• Double-entry bookkeeping requires every transaction to be entered as a debit and a credit in two accounts.
+• Double-entry bookkeeping requires every transaction to be entered as a debit and a credit in two accounts; money in/out entries differ between the client ledger and cash account.

 • Receipts of client money are debited to the cash account (client side) and credited to the client ledger (client side).

-• Payments from the client account are debited to the client ledger (client side) and credited to the cash account (client side).
+• Payments from the client account are debited to the client ledger (client side) and credited to the cash account (client side); withdrawals require sufficient client funds.

-• Mixed receipts must be allocated promptly to the correct accounts, and any transfers recorded.
+• Mixed receipts must be allocated promptly to the correct account; firms should adopt clear internal policies and record transfers accurately.

 Key Terms and Concepts